Surgical cancellation intelligence and revenue integrityConfidentialSurgical OperationsRevenue IntegrityPrior Authorization Management

 Summary

 A 30% surgical cancellation rate is a number.
 The question that matters is where it comes from.
-At this multi-site pain management organization, the answer required connecting three systems that had never been connected, resolving patient identities across all three, and decomposing every cancellation by the variables that actually determine the fix.
+At this multi-site pain management organization, the answer required connecting records that had never been brought together and decomposing every cancellation by the variables that actually determine the fix.

-The work Prexisio did here — the patient identity bridge, the scheduled-to-perform funnel, the cancellation decomposition, the prior auth dashboard, and the payer contract reconciliation — is the foundation of every pain management diagnostic Prexisio delivers today.
+The work Prexisio did here — the unified data foundation, the scheduled-to-perform funnel, the cancellation decomposition, the prior auth dashboard, and the payer contract reconciliation — is the model for how Prexisio approaches cancellation intelligence in pain management today.